lcsirmaz/entropy-rules/copy/DESCRIPTION.md

 specify the constraints; and lines 2 to 11 specify the objectives.
-The solution of the minimization MOLP problem is a collection of the extremal values of the objectives &ndash; in our case this is the minimal set of entropy inequalities (written in natural coordinates preceeded by 1 as the Ingleton coordinate) among those which can be derived from this copy string.
+The solution of the minimization MOLP problem is a collection of the extremal values of the objectives &ndash; in our case this is the minimal set of entropy inequalities (written in natural coordinates preceded by 1 as the Ingleton coordinate) among those which can be derived from this copy string.